WALKERS’ WORLD

 Self-guided Itinerary 33 nights ( The itinerary can be customised.
 Adding rest days is recommended )

 Day 1 ST JEAN PIED DE PORT Arrive in the lively French town St Jean Pied de Port which is the traditional start for the "French" Camino route.
 Here, you will find the many open-air cafes filled with hikers preparing to start their journey and you will probably get to know many of them along the way.
-It is essential to check with the Pilgrim Office who will have an accurate weather forecast for the following day.
+It is essential to check with the Pilgrim Office which will have an accurate weather forecast for the following day.

 OR